analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 - Predicting probabilities for next word over all words in the dictionary is possible
 - Can't do this over every frame in a video clip
 - Cannot possibly represent a distribution over all video frames
-- The reason we have LLMs that work so well is - text is easy
+- The reason we have LLMs that work so well is - text is easy.
+Language is simple.
+  - It's also processed in the brain by two tiny areas - the Wernicke area, for understanding, and the Broca area, for production
+  - What about the prefrontal cortex, where we think?

 <p align="center">